jhajagos/CommonDataModelMapper/omop_cdm/Readme.md

 ## Generating vocabulary JSON lookup

 Before running the `./transform_prepared_source_to_cdm.py` vocabulary needs to generate JSON look up files.
-This process will convert the CSV files into separate focused vocabularies.
+This process will convert the CSV files into a separate focused vocabularies.

 ```bash
 python ./utility_programs/generate_code_lookup_json.py -c hi_config.json
 ```

-## Generate RxNorm mappings
+## Generate RxNorm mappings to Multum

+If your source contains Multum codes a mapping to RxNorm needs to be generated.
 ```bash
 # Generate mappings
 python rxnorm_sourced_multum_mappings.py -c hi_config.json
 ```

 ## Mapping from source files to prepared_source